jkerley23/hoarygamer_net/_posts/blog/5-ways-porn-can-change-the-world-for-the-better.md

 Hear our call, Masters of Porn!
 Heed our pleas!

-Anyways, here are five ways porn can change the world for the better:
+Anyways, here are **five ways porn can change the world for the better:**

 1. More interracial bangin'
 2. More really nice and thoughtful fucking
+3. More guys jizzing on random objects
+4. More random b-grade celebrity cameos